tfarkas86/aws-utils/README.md

  `stop-ec2` takes only the `-h` argument.

  I recommend cloning this repository to `~/.aws/` or `~/.ssh/`, then symlinking the scripts to somewhere in your PATH.
+Also, you can set defaults from within the scripts.